kali-linex/linex/Documentation/process/code-of-conduct-interpretation.rst

 Scope
 -----

-The Linux kernel community primarily interacts on a set of public email lists distributed around a number of different servers controlled by a number of different companies or individuals.
+The Linex kernel community primarily interacts on a set of public email lists distributed around a number of different servers controlled by a number of different companies or individuals.
 All of these lists are defined in the MAINTAINERS file in the kernel source tree.
 Any emails